The back fence border

 that was planted by the landscaper before we bought the house.
 You think we

 A few more photos showing different views of the back fence border

 Main area, November 2017

 Connecting to the waterfall pond, November 2017

-The bit to the right of the pond, November 2017
+The bit to the right of the pond was much narrower in November 2017